Meet The Team

 We are a tight-knit group of birders representing the UNCA Audubon Chapter and the Blue Ridge Audubon Chapter.

-A Junior at UNC Asheville majoring in Environmental Management and Policy with minors in Psychology and Management.
+A Senior at UNC Asheville majoring in Environmental Management and Policy with minors in Psychology and Professional Writing.
 She is also working towards an NC Environmental Education Certificate.
 She is a lifelong bird enthusiast who is now the current president of the UNC Asheville Audubon Chapter and on the board of the Blue Ridge Audubon Chapter.
 After graduation, she plans on attending graduate school for Environmental Management to follow her childhood dream of working with the National Park Service.

 A Senior at UNC Asheville majoring in Environmental Management and Policy and minoring in Biology and Legal Studies.
 She is currently the Vice President and Treasurer for the UNC Asheville Audubon Chapter.
 A passion for the intersection of wildlife research and policy motivates her current undergraduate research pertaining to fatal bird-window collisions on the UNC Asheville campus.
 Paulina plans to pursue a Master’s degree in Wildlife Resource Management after graduation in pursuit of her long-term goal of creating and implementing policies that will allow for the public funding of wildlife rehabilitation facilities across the United States.